 Washed processed coffee is highly sought after among coffee enthusiasts because it gives the purest coffee experience, reflecting the coffee farmer’s hard effort.
 A lot of attention and thought goes into cultivating coffee, from choosing an optimal environment to build the farm to the soil’s nutrient content.
 By removing the fruit, washed processing gives customers access to the intrinsic flavor of the coffee.

-Dry Processed Coffee
+Dry Processed Coffee (Natural Process)

 On the contrary, dry processing, sometimes called natural processing, is the complete opposite of wet processing.
 Instead of removing the fruit from the seed, dry processing leaves the coffee cherry in its natural state, allowing the cherry and bean to dry together.